Hello world! Please change me in Site Preferences -> This Category/Section -> Lower Description Bar

 This program is designed for first-time freshmen who have been placed on Academic Probation.
 The ASCFF includes an Academic Probation Self-Assessment Worksheet (APSAW) which asks students to indicate the factors they believe contributed to their lack of academic success the past semester, and an Academic Success Plan (ASP) which is developed by the student with input from his/her Student Success and/or Departmental Advisors.

-MAP-Works is a web-enabled, next generation student success program that empowers faculty and professional staff to impact student retention while directly educating students about college transition issues.
-In addition to its use as an effective tool in academic advising, MAP-Works is employed in West Liberty’s FYE course, ASCFF, and other retention-related programs and services for first-year students.
-MAP-Works empowers students to:
+WRAP (West Liberty Risk Assessment Program) is a web-enabled, next generation student success program that empowers faculty and professional staff to impact student retention while directly educating students about college transition issues.
+In addition to its use as an effective tool in academic advising, WRAP is employed in West Liberty’s FYE course, Academic Alerts, and other retention-related programs and services for first-year students.
+WRAP empowers students to:

 - Recognize gaps between their behavior and their desired outcomes